mullerdavid/hass_EinkFrame/README.md

 Generate a Long-Lived Access Token in Home Assistant and add it to the ESPHome secrets.yaml

 	hass_token: "<TOKEN STRING>"

-### Inkplate v6 Fix

-Until the fixed PR gets into the release version, the fixed files have to be copied manually to the ESPHome before compilation.

-	docker exec -it addon_5c53de3b_esphome cp /path/to/fix/inkplate6/\* /esphome/esphome/components/inkplate6/

 ### ESPHome